kelddamsbo/rpi_waveshare_nvme/README.md

-# Waveshare PCIe To M.2 Adapter for Raspberry Pi 5
+# Waveshare UPS & PCIe To M.2 Adapter for Raspberry Pi 5

 Home Assistant integration for the Waveshare PCIe To M.2 Adapter for Raspberry Pi 5.